VISIT ITALIAN WINERIES LANGHE

 If you are looking for a local person (a local guide, as they say nowadays) who can advise you on the best experiences for your visits to the wineries of the Langhe and create a personalized package for you, you are in the right place!

-We know the area and the many small local realities that characterize it very well: because Piedmont is always a journey of discovery that we like to lead through the people who live there.
+We know the area and the many small local realities that characterize it very well because Piedmont is always a journey of discovery that we like to lead through the people there.

+Each one has a secret to tell, a story that will make us feel at home, so we love having visitors discover them.
+The real luxury for us is the authenticity of the lived experience off the tourist track.
 The best Langhe wineries have a heart for you to know!
-Each one has a secret to tell, a story that will make us feel at home, so we love to make visitors discover them.
-The real luxury for us is the authenticity of the lived experience off the tourist track.

 Would you like to taste it while pedaling?